7aidary/ICS415/README.md

 Basic ray tracing to compute intersections between rays and spheres.
 Adjustable canvas size and viewport dimensions.
 Ability to render multiple spheres with different colors.

-Prerequisites
-Java Development Kit (JDK) 8 or later.
-Basic knowledge of running Java programs.
-Instructions to Run the Code
+## Instructions to Run the Code
 Clone the Repository:
-bash
-نسخ الكود
 git clone <repository-url>
 cd <repository-folder>

-Compile the Code: Use javac to compile all .java files: bash
+### Compile the Code: Use javac to compile all .java files:
-نسخ الكود
+bash
 javac *.java
-Run the Code: Run the raytracing class using java: bash
+### Run the Code: Run the raytracing class using java:
-نسخ الكود
+bash
 java raytracing
-Output: The rendered image will be saved in the current directory as output.png.
+## Output: The rendered image will be saved in the current directory as output.png.